lashawty/react-ui/README.md

 ## Intro
 [React UI](https://react-ui-ten.vercel.app/)

-- Not a library, just for saving time
+- Not a library, just for saving time to aviod overwriting-hell
 - A UI codebase for React, based on Typescript & styled-components
 - The repo is for developers who would like to build their own UI components like [shadcn/ui]("https://ui.shadcn.com/")